 Some other reasons for swimming pool accidents include overcrowding in pools, lack of ability to swim, failure to wear life jackets, etc.

-At Kaire & Heffernan, PLLC, we are accomplished trial lawyers with an enviable record of success.
+At Kaire & Heffernan, we are accomplished trial lawyers with an enviable record of success.
 We have represented thousands of Miami residents, winning millions of dollars in compensation through settlements and jury awards.

 We will discuss the particulars of your or your loved one’s swimming pool accident during your free case evaluation to ensure that all your questions are answered and all issues are explored.
 After you retain our firm, we will: